September 15, 2025

 Governance, auditing, and periodic reports

-Adherent scope of services and clear limits
+Adherent service scope and clear limits

 For fintechs, BaaS is a strategic tool.
 It allows startups to launch financial solutions without needing to become a bank, reducing costs and regulatory complexity.